hanjinliu/cylindra/docs/open_image.md

 All the bin sizes registered as multi-scales are available for this argument.
 Usually, the bin sizes are set using the `bin_size` argument of the open-image dialog.

+##### (i) Add a new bin size to the multi-scale list after you opened the image

 :material-arrow-right-thin-circle-outline: API: [`add_multiscale`][cylindra.widgets.main.CylindraMainWidget.add_multiscale].

 :material-arrow-right-thin-circle-outline: GUI: `File > Add multi-scale`

-This method will add a new bin size to the multi-scale list after you opened the image.
+##### (ii) Choose which multi-scale image to be shown in the viewer

 :material-arrow-right-thin-circle-outline: API: [`set_multiscale`][cylindra.widgets.main.CylindraMainWidget.set_multiscale].

 :material-arrow-right-thin-circle-outline: GUI: `File > Set multi-scale`

-With this method, you can choose which multi-scale image to be shown in the viewer.
 It is useful when you have a low-resolution image (to see the overall state of your sample) and a high-resolution image (to see the detailed structures of the components) as the multi-scale images.

 ### Invert Images